otarbes/clickclickbankbank/content/_index.md

       affiliate links you need to check.
 Let’s say you are promoting 100 Amazon products on your website, and you want to check them every 3 days.
 The Personal plan will be just fine!
+  - question: How often are my links checked?
+    answer: There is no automatic scan and check of your links, as we don’t want to use your link quota unnecessarily.
+For every scan, you will just have to click on “New Scan” your dashboard.
+  - question: ''
+    answer: ''
+  - question: ''
+    answer: ''
+  - question: ''
+    answer: ''
 - type: ctablock
   template: ctablock
   section_id: call-to-action